-A new British Red Cross report has found that local authorities in England must do more in their local areas to provide services which prevent, reduce or delay the need for care and support.
+A new British Red Cross report has found that local authorities in England must do more in their areas to provide services that prevent, reduce or delay the need for care and support.

 It has long been recognised that ‘prevention is better than cure’.
 But the UK’s health and social care system has historically focused on reacting to crises rather than preventing them.

 The introduction of the Care Act in April 2015 sought to change this.
 It placed a new duty on English councils to make sure preventative services were available locally.

 However, our research suggests that the Care Act’s vision for prevention is not being fully realised.

 This lack of progress has its roots in a number of factors.
 Our report aims to help decision makers make the transition to a better and integrated, preventative care system.

 - Local authorities should implement the full ambition of the Care Act’s prevention duties.

-- The government should look again at what resources are required to enable local authorities to implement these new duties in a meaningful way.
+- The Government should look again at what resources are required to enable local authorities to implement their prevention duties in a meaningful way.